stephaneVercouillieBMID/slate/source/workingVersion.html.md

  }
  ```
 #### 4.3.1.5.
 User info Errors
-When an error condition occurs, the UserInfo Endpoint returns an Error Response as defined in Section 3 of  [OAuth 2.0 Bearer Token Usage](http://openid.net/specs/openid-connect-core-1_0.html#RFC6750)  [RFC6750].
-(HTTP errors unrelated to RFC 6750 are returned to the User Agent using the appropriate HTTP status code.)
+When an error condition occurs, the UserInfo Endpoint returns an Error Response as defined in Section 3 of  [OAuth 2.0 Bearer Token Usage RFC6750](https://tools.ietf.org/html/rfc6750)   (HTTP errors unrelated to RFC 6750 are returned to the User Agent using the appropriate HTTP status code.)

 The following is a non-normative example of a UserInfo Error Response:
 ```http--inline